Get More Applicants – Without Increasing Wages

 Get more applicants without increasing wages

 Everywhere I go these days I see “help wanted” and “we’re hiring” signs.
 Businesses report there are not enough applicants to fill the open jobs.
 Leaders think the problem is solely about the wages they pay but is it?
-Let’s explore how to get more applicants without increasing wages.
+Let’s explore how you can get more applicants without increasing wages.

-First, look at yourself, as well as your supervisors.
+Look at yourself, as well as your supervisors with leadership skills in mind.
 Let your staff evaluate the performance of their leaders!
 They can help business leaders get better at their jobs.
 If you are able to involve, inspire and motivate the staff you have, you retain loyal employees and improve their performance at the same time.
-Set a high standard in your own skills before you create expectations of your people.
+Set a high standard in your own skills and the leadership skills of your supervisors or managers before you create expectations of your people.
 Be open and transparent with the challenges you face – your people have ideas that can help if you’re willing to ask, listen, and respond.

 Now consider your workplace culture.
 Create an environment that attracts good people.
-Make sure your business is neat and clean, so it makes a good impression on applicants and the people you have.
+Make sure your business is neat and clean, so it makes a good impression on the people you have and the applicants that walk in the door.
 Provide ongoing training so your people are skilled at communication, teamwork, and conflict appreciation.
 Your workplace will display less tension and friction.
-Use your people to recruit good employees – they know what you need!
-A small non-financial reward might give them an incentive.
+Use your existing people to recruit good employees – they know what you need!
+A small non-financial reward might give them an incentive – something like a day off or even an extended lunch break.

-Now, when you’re seeking applicants, be sure to sell the benefits of your workplace, as well as WIIFM (what’s in it for me) for the applicant.
+To get more applicants, be sure to sell the benefits of your workplace, as well as explain WIIFM (what’s in it for me) to the applicant.
+Prepare for questions your applicants will ask, so you’re ready to impress them.
 Consider the above ideas as a start.
-Here are more:
+Here are more ideas:

 • Review your interview process – make it more candidate friendly